-As a result of the high resolution photography capture by amateur astronomers, scientists have been able to correlate the data from photos of the mysterious light pillars, first noted in 2016 (and playfully named "Steve") with other measurements to define a mechanism for a new cousin to the Aurora.
-Formally referred to as STEVE (Strong Thermal Emission Velocity Enhancement), this skyglow occurs outside the auroral zone as low-energy streams of free-moving, electrically excited particles bounce off neutral particles, creating friction and generating heat which is seen as a purple haze or ribbon, sometimes with green picket fence streaks!
+Have you ever seen the Northern Lights in the form of purple and green pillars and ribbons?
+If so, you may have witnessed the rare Skyglow!
+As a result of the high resolution photography capture by amateur astronomers, scientists have been able to correlate the data from photos of these mysterious light pillars, first noted in 2016 (and playfully named "Steve") with other measurements to define a mechanism for this new cousin to the Aurora.
+Formally referred to as STEVE (Strong Thermal Emission Velocity Enhancement), Skyglow occurs outside the auroral zone as low-energy streams of free-moving, electrically excited particles bounce off neutral particles, creating friction and generating heat which is seen as a purple haze or ribbon, sometimes with green picket fence streaks! 💜💚

 A distinct phenomenon from the mechanism that produces the Aurora Borealis, STEVE (Strong Thermal Emission Velocity Enhancement), seen as ribbons or pillars of light in colors ranging from mauve to purple has recently been given a scientific explanation to account for the different conditions in which it forms.

 In the Northern Hemisphere, this phenomenon is visible from areas farther south than a typical aurora, and it appears as a ribbon of pink, mauve, or purple light.
 Sometimes, the purple pillar may even have a "picket fence" appearance, with green columns of light passing through the ribbon.
 Additionally, STEVE can show up at the same time as an aurora does, which makes it even harder to figure out which is which.